jdhitsolutions/PSTypeExtensionTools/docs/Get-PSTypeExtension.md

 ## DESCRIPTION

 Use this command to list defined type extensions.
 You can either select individual ones or all of them.
 Do not specify any members to retrieve all of them.
-This command is very similar to Get-TypeData except that it makes it easier to see the extension value.
+This command is very similar to Get-TypeData, except that it makes it easier to see the extension value.

 ## EXAMPLES